Fiori-Tracker/fioritracker.github.io/1909SPS08/tools.md

-# Other tools that are using Fiori Tracker database
+# Other tools that use Fiori Tracker database

 There are other tools that are using Fiori Tracker's database with the master data for SAP Fiori launchpad content: